Bike tour in the coffee triangle

 Corozo ice cream

 We ate Arepas de choclo, made with sweet corn and at the end of the tour we had an ice cream made from Corozo.
 This is a red-purple fruit that grows high on the palm trees on the coast.
-Never knew this fruit was edible!
-The fruit resembles a berry and produces a deep purple color.
+We never knew this fruit was edible!
+The fruit resembles a berry and has a deep purple color.

 Café del Mural